Ae Dil Hai Mushkil (soundtrack): Critical response

-Sankhayan Ghosh of Livemint, however, called out "This Pritam-Amitabh Bhattacharya album for the big Karan Johar film is mostly solid, that falls short of being great.
+Sankhayan Ghosh of Livemint, however, stated "This Pritam-Amitabh Bhattacharya album for the big Karan Johar film is mostly solid, that falls short of being great.
 Pritam’s inability to completely break away from overused templates is what stops his albums from being consistently good."

 Chart performances

 Following the release of the title track from the soundtrack album, it gained over a million streams within 48 hours on music streaming platform Saavn.
 It is the fastest track to reach a million, hitting 3.5 million in a week in 2016.
 The song "Channa Mereya" was in the streaming platform's top songs of all-time list.
 It peaked at #1 on the Radio Mirchi Top 20 Countdown chart, and stayed on the chart for 5 months.
 At the year end it was at the 9th position on Radio Mirchi Top 100 Countdown chart.
 The title track peaked at #1 on the Radio Mirchi Top 20 Countdown chart, and stayed on the chart for more than 4 months, and at the year end it was at the 5th position on Radio Mirchi Top 100 Countdown chart.

 On the Billboard Charts, the title track peaked on #17 and continued to stay 6 weeks post release.